 Applies to levonorgestrel: oral tablet

-As well as its needed effects, levonorgestrel (the active ingredient contained in Next Choice) may cause some unwanted effects.
+Along with its needed effects, levonorgestrel (the active ingredient contained in Next Choice) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking levonorgestrel:

 - Heavy or light menstrual bleeding